 Unfortunately, Drake found that most members of America’s publishing industry were no more receptive to his testimony than the careerists at the NSA.
 This was Drake’s May 2014 tweet about that:

-On the other hand, the “truth will out.”
 On September 20, 2015, Guffey was a guest on the national radio program, Coast to Coast AM, where – in addition to discussing his book, the author advised victims of “gang stalking” to read this website’s suggested tactics for resisting and exposing illegal surveillance and harassment.
 Guffey’s comment immediately generated numerous visits to this website.

 Guffey’s book has also been reviewed by some alternative media sources.
 For example, a book critic in Seattle, said the following: